-- Build relationships early.
-To have a referee, you need to proactively cultivate relationships with your supervisors or lecturers as you go through your academic and/or work journey.
-This is not to say that you build relationships for the sole purpose of a recommendation letter.
-Rather, you foster genuine relationships with them so they can write a recommendation letter that truly reflects your character.
-In the event where you have already completed and are not sure the lecturers can recall you precisely, it is encouraged to reach out to them and remind them of who you are, if they are available for a meet-up etc. - Your referee should be someone who knows you well and has a high regard for you.
+• Build relationships early.
+If you proactively cultivate relationships with supervisors, lecturers, and mentors in your academic journey or internship experiences, it will be smoother and more natural for you to ask for their support in recommendation letters.
+You are not encouraged to approach them solely to obtain references - the emphasis should be on learning from your interactions and their insights.
+In addition, long-term relationships help them better understand your character and goals and write detailed and convincing recommendation letters for you.
+In the event that you have already completed your course and are not sure the lecturer(s) can recall you precisely, it is encouraged to reach out to them and remind them of who you are, if they are available for a meet-up etc.

+- Your referee should be someone who knows you well and has a high regard for you.
 For example, if it is an academic referee, they should know more about you than simply the grade you received in their class.
-Can they speak to your strengths and weaknesses?
-Or to your readiness for further study?
-Or to your leadership skills? - Your referee should ideally be a leading expert in their field; however, their rank is not as important as the quality of their recommendation.
-A letter from a pioneer in your field is not beneficial if it is brief and impersonal, indicating they do not know you well.

-- Your referees should complement each other.
-Ideally, they should know you from different contexts and be able to comment on different aspects of your personality and abilities. - Your referee should be a reliable person who you can count on to submit the reference letter in a timely manner.
-Ensure that you check in and remind them if the submission date is approaching it is your responsibility to ensure that your application is complete. - Be prepared to pivot.
-This is one part of the application that is relatively out of your hands.
-As the deadline nears, providing an early checkpoint or reminder (rather than a day or two before the closing date) to your referees could be helpful, as they may juggle other responsibilities.
-This also provides sufficient and appropriate time to approach new potential referees, should you encounter unforeseen difficulties.
+For example, can they speak to your strengths and weaknesses, your readiness for further study, or your leadership skills?
+How do they think you are well prepared for your chosen course of study at one of the most competitive graduate environments in the world? - Your referee should ideally be a leading expert in their field; however, their rank is not as important as the quality of their recommendation.
+A letter from a pioneer in your field is not beneficial if it is brief and impersonal, indicating that the author does not know you well.
+Conversely, a strong and detailed letter from a less senior professor who knows you well is more convincing and reliable. - Your referees should complement each other.
+Ideally, they should know you from different contexts and be able to comment on different aspects of your personality and abilities. - Choose a referee you trust to submit the letter on time.
+Ensure that you check in and remind them if the submission date is approaching it is ultimately your responsibility to ensure that your application is complete. - Be prepared to pivot.
+This is one part of the application that is largely beyond your control.
+As the deadline nears, providing an early checkpoint or reminder (ideally well before the closing date) to your referees could be helpful, as they may juggle other responsibilities.
+This also provides sufficient and appropriate time to approach new potential referees should unforeseen difficulties arise.

-References - How?
+References - How/When?